Marrockx/zen-makeup/README.md

 ## Augmented Reality Makeup Visualization Application

-Name of Application - Zen Look
+Name of Application - Zen Up

-Aim of project:
+Aim of project: The aim of this project is to develop a system that can visualise makeup on users in augmented reality and can function in real time.

 ## Tools Used